 What to expect at your appointment for a complaint of thoracic pain:

 You should expect to provide a full medical history to your healthcare provider.
-An event or physical complaint that you think is entirely unrelated to your thoracic back pain may provide essential information needed to make a correct diagnosis.
+An event such as a car accident or any physical complaint that you think is entirely unrelated to your thoracic back pain may provide essential information needed to make a correct diagnosis.

 Your doctor will perform a full physical exam, including sensation and strength testing.
-Your doctor may order X-rays, CT or an MRI to confirm the diagnosis.
-If non-mechanical thoracic pain is suspected, blood work will be ordered to confirm the diagnosis.
+Your doctor may order blood work, X-rays, CT or an MRI to confirm the diagnosis.

 - Fever